Alaska Supreme Court (June 5)

 We recognize that too often African-Americans, Alaska Natives, and other people of color are not treated with the same dignity and respect as white members of our communities.
-And we recognize that as community members, lawyers, and especially as judicial officers, we must do more to change this reality....As judges we must examine what those changes must be, what biases - both conscious and unconscious - we bring, and how we can improve our justice system so that all who enter may be its judges reflect the community that we serve.assured they will receive equal treatment.
+And we recognize that as community members, lawyers, and especially as judicial officers, we must do more to change this reality....As judges we must examine what those changes must be, what biases -- both conscious and unconscious -- we bring, and how we can improve our justice system so that all who enter are assured they will receive equal treatment.
 We must continue our efforts to make our court system and its judges reflect the community that we serve.

 I am deeply disturbed by the tragic deaths of George Floyd and others, as well as the action and inaction that led to these deaths.
 Justice is the first need addressed by the People in the preamble of our nation’s Constitution.
 As public servants, judicial officers swear an oath to protect and defend the Constitution.
 We must continue to remove barriers to access and fairness, to address conscious and unconscious bias—and yes, racism.
 All of us, regardless of gender, race, creed, color, sexual orientation or identity, deserve justice.
 Our civil and constitutional rights are more than a promise, a pledge, or an oath—we must enforce these rights equally.
 Being heard is only the first step to action as we continue to strive to build a fairer, more equal and accessible justice system for all.

 California Supreme Court (June 11)